 The first break-even point looks at a single-year window.
 This is the year that your cash value increases by more than you’ve paid in premium in that year.
 This usually happens around year 3 to 5.

-The second break-even point accounts for the cumulative premium you’ve paid over all of the policy years combined.
-This is the year that your total cash value exceeds the total premiums from all of your policy years combined.
+The second break-even point accounts for the cumulative premium you’ve paid over all of the years combined.
+This is the year that your total cash value exceeds the total premiums from all years combined.
 This usually happens somewhere between years 5 – 9, but may fall outside that window.

-You’ll notice that the first single-year break-even point happens in year 4.
-In that year, she puts $30,000 into the policy, and her cash value increases by $31,604 in that year.
+You’ll notice that the first single-year break-even point happens in year 5.
+In that year, he puts $50,000 into the policy, and his cash value increases by $52,287 in that year.

 For this scenario, we do use non-guaranteed values, because it accounts for the more realistic future values based on highly anticipated dividends.